section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 ### Brief history

-Computing used to be a process that you could perform on your desktop computer or laptop.
-All computations and programs run locally based on the data, information, and processing power the computer had access to at that moment.
-This type of computing was limiting as these devices could only hold so much data and have access to limited computational resources.
+Computing used to be a process that you could solely and most commonly perform on your desktop computer or laptop.
+All computations and programs ran locally based on the data, information, and processing power the computer had access to at that moment.
+However, this type of computing was limiting as these devices could only hold so much data and had access to limited computational resources.

 Then came the cloud computing era which became a game-changer.